gabrielsp92/node-ddd-boilerplate/readme.md

 ## Project Setup
-Set the environment variables by creating a `.env` file following the `env.copy` example, then, run the following scripts:
+Before running the project, check if you have Nodejs 14.0.> installed and remember to set the environment variables by creating a `.env` file following the `env.copy` example.

 - Install node modules
   ```shell